Jinfei Sheng

 (with Hee-Seo Han, David Hirshleifer, and Zheng Sun)

-Abstract: We study here how mental alertness affects investor trading behavior and profitability.
-To capture exogenous variation in mental alertness, we focus on sources of sleep deprivation, which has been identified as a substantial public health problem with economic consequences.
-We use household-level stock trading panel data from a large discount brokerage.
-Using a regression discontinuity design based on time zones, we find a large negative and causal relationship between sleep disruption, proxied by local sunset time, and trading performance.
-Investors who are on the later sunset side of timezone borders on average trade less profitably--2 basis points lower daily abnormal returns over the next 250 days (5% per annum).
-Further evidence indicates that inattention to new information and greater extrapolation of extreme past returns contribute to the effect.
-Overall, our research demonstrates that mental alertness has a substantial influence on investor investment behavior and performance.
+Abstract: We study how mental alertness affects investor trading performance.
+To capture exogenous variation in mental alertness, we focus on the effect of sunset time on sleep disruption.
+Using a regression discontinuity design based on time zone borders and differential effects across seasons, we find a large negative and causal relationship between sleep disruption and trading performance.
+In a basic test, retail investors who are on the later sunset side of time zone borders on average earn 12.1 basis points lower daily abnormal returns on their trades over the next 10 days.
+Further exploration suggests that the underperformance derives from decreased investor attention.

 Abstract: This paper studies the relationship between disagreement of the employee crowd and stock returns, utilizing online forecasts regarding their employers’ business outlook.
 Stocks with high disagreement tend to earn lower future returns.
 A trading strategy based on employee disagreement delivers an annualized abnormal return of -8% to -9%.
 This return predictability is attributed to the fundamental channel, as firms characterized by high employee disagreement tend to demonstrate lower profitability and less employee synergy.
 This information is incorporated into stock price gradually over time as this predictive power is sustained for two months.
 Overall, disagreement among online crowds is important for understanding stock returns.